Shachar-Oron/spreading_rumours/README.md

 # targil1
-to run seif a, do:
+To run the app, follow these steps:

+Navigate to the dist folder.

+To run seif_a.exe, enter the following command:

-'' .\seif_a.exe ''
+.\seif_a.exe

-and the same for seif b:
+To run seif_b.exe, enter the following command:

-'' .\seif_b.exe ''
+.\seif_b.exe